US removes Cuban migrants from remote Florida islands

 Monroe County Sheriff Rick Ramsay, whose jurisdiction is most of the 180-mile (290-kilometer) Florida Keys island chain, said the influx is taxing his 194-deputy department.

-Ramsay, a Republican, said Wednesday that he wants Democratic President Joe Biden’s administration to do more.
+Ramsay, a Republican, said Wednesday that he wants the Democratic president and his administration to do more.

 “I’m experiencing about 10 migrant loads per day in my small county, which for me, resources wise, is very challenging,” Ramsay said at an event sponsored by U.S. Sen. Rick Scott.
 “I’m sympathetic for the migrants who come here — I want them to have a happy life.
 But we have to have a plan.”